wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Attacks: attempts to violate an organization’s security or privacy: REMEMBER:

+Attacks are classified by the method and vector:
+   * Method is how an attack is executed, or “the mechanism that was used”.
+Example: ransomware
+   * Vector is how an attack is carried out, or “the course that was taken”.
+Example: email
+   <br /><br />

-<strong>Cryptoanalytic</strong> attacks try to deduce the key via brute-force (dictionary most likely)
+<strong>Cryptoanalytic</strong> attacks try to deduce the key via brute force
+   * a dictionary of common passwords
+   * a Rainbow Table - a very large set of precomputed hash values for every possible combination of characters that is able to reverse cryptographic hash functions
+   <br /><br />

-<strong>Cryptographic</strong> attacks: man-in-the-middle, replay, timing, radiation,
+<strong>Cryptographic</strong> attacks: man-in-the-middle, replay, timing, radiation

    * A <strong>smurf</strong> attack uses a type of ping packet called an ICMP ECHO REQUEST.
    * In a <strong>side-channel</strong> attack, the attacker gains information about the encryption algorithms from the cryptosystem that is implemented in the network.